TNTech-RCD/CentroFinder_Fork/README.md

 We will use the files that have been used as an example throughout the documentation.

 1. Ensure that the needed software has been installed and loaded.
 2. Add the data.
-For this example, we will use the Guy11_chr1 sample data, which will run through the nanopore portion of the pipeline.
-Those files should be placed in the CentromerDetection directory in data/nanopore/Guy11_chr1.
+For this example, we will use the cdeut sample data, which will run through the nanopore portion of the pipeline.
+Those files should be placed in the CentromerDetection directory in data/nanopore/cdeut.
 3. Set your config values according to the previous instructions.

 You may run the entire pipeline with the following: